rayaman/multi/README.md

 - [ ] sThread.wrap(obj) **May or may not be completed** Theory: Allows interaction in one thread to affect it in another.
 The addition to threaded tables may make this possible!
 - [ ] SystemThreaded Actors -- After some tests i figured out a way to make this work...
 It will work slightly different though.
 This is due to the actor needing to be splittable...
 - [ ] LoadBalancing for system threads (Once SystemThreaded Actors are done)
-- [ ] Add more intergrations
+- [ ] Add more integrations
 - [ ] Finish the wiki stuff.
 (11% done)
 - [ ] Test for unknown bugs

 Known Bugs/Issues
 -----------------
-In regards to intergrations, thread cancellation works slightly different for love2d and lanes.
+In regards to integrations, thread cancellation works slightly different for love2d and lanes.
 Within love2d I was unable to (To lazy to...) not use the multi library within the thread.
 A fix for this is to call `multi:Stop()` when you are done with your threaded code!
 This may change however if I find a way to work around this.
 In love2d in order to mimic the GLOBAL table I needed the library to constantly sync tha data...
 You can use the sThread.waitFor(varname), or sThread.hold(func) methods to sync the globals, to get the value instead of using GLOBAL and this could work.
 If you want to go this route I suggest setting multi.isRunning=true to prevent the auto runner from doing its thing!
 This will make the multi manager no longer function, but thats the point :P

 Usage:</br>
 -----